BlockIo/block_io-python/README.md

 Now regarding the vcvarsall.bat error -- that error is due to the fact that pycrypto library is being compiled when you're trying to install the block-io library.

 The issue here is the missing MinGW32 compiler in Windows.
-You can install it from here: http://sourceforge.net/projects/mingw/files/.
+You can install it [from here](http://sourceforge.net/projects/mingw/files/).
 Get the installer, install all the packages the install shows for MinGW32.

 After that, add the following to the PATH environment variable in your Control Panel -> System -> Advanced Settings: